 Established in 1878, the Trust provides financial stability through the shared Bursary and shared Board of Governors known as The Council.
 There are currently 17 members who are all pre-eminent in their professional fields, providing well-informed advice via a structure of committees to both schools.

 Both Francis Holland Schools therefore benefit from not only a strong financial foundation but also shared best practice both educationally and administratively.
-The Trust however recognises the different character's of each school and great value is placed on the autonomy each Headmistress has over her school in terms of staffing, curriculum, uniform and culture.
+The Trust however recognises the different character of each school and great value is placed on the autonomy each Head has over their school in terms of staffing, curriculum, uniform and culture.

-There is a close working relationship between the Chairman of Governors, the Headmistresses and the Bursar ensuring a smooth running organisation.
+There is a close working relationship between the Chairman of Governors, the Heads and the Chief Operating Officer ensuring a smooth running organisation.

 The Trust was established in 1881 by the Canon Reverend Francis Holland, an Anglican clergyman, who was keen to advance and extend the provision of single-sex education for girls.